wongdigital/rogerwong-site/_content/posts/you-had-me-at-first-tab.md

 tags:
   - "Apple"
   - "Design"
-imageSrc: "/images/mini-1.jpg"
-imageAlt: "Mac mini Package"
-excerpt: "As a former Apple employee, I've seen firsthand the obsessive attention that goes into package design.
-But my recent Mac mini purchase revealed something beyond mere aesthetics - it's an experience that seems to read your mind at every step of the unboxing process."
 ---

 Customer and user experience is not always about the website, the phone call, or person-to-person interaction in a store.
 It can also come through the form of packaging.